The Second Wife’s Story

 **How you can help**

-But Mary Davis Skeen is not my family, and I want to honor her memory as best I can.
+Mary Davis Skeen is not my family, and I want to honor her memory as best I can.
 I have been told by one of her great-grandchildren that Mary could not read or write, so she could not have written her own memoirs.
-Therefore, your knowledgeable input is the most valuable resource I have, especially if you are related to any of the players in Mary’s story.
+Therefore, your knowledgeable input is the most valuable resource I have.

 What you will see of Mary’s life is my rough draft of her complete biography.
 There will be gaps and inaccuracies that you can help me fix.
-I would love to hear from you, especially if you belong to any one of the following categories:
+I would love to hear from you, especially if you have anecdotal knowledge of any one of the following categories:

 • Carmarthen, Wales